readthedocs/blog/announcing-pydoc-io.rst

 **This is a very beta release**.
-We have developed a few different sets of tools, and would love you feedback.
+We have developed a few different sets of tools, and would love your feedback.
 In particular:

 * Give us examples of API documentation patterns that you like.
 We'd like to incorporate powerful patterns into our theme.